saivamsikaruturi/vamsilabs-dev-notes-main/docs/devops/kubernetes.md

 * Your application is working fine for 20 requests per seconds, what if the requests are 100 per second ?
 * The application cannot handle the load.
 * What if there is a way to replicate the same application into multiple containers, if required across multiple nodes and put a load balancer in front of those containers.
-* So, any request made, initially goes to the load balancer and it distributes the load among multiple containers.
+* So, any request made, initially goes to the load balancer, and it distributes the load among multiple containers.
 * Now the application can handle the load.

 ![problem2.jpg](problem2.jpg)